Skip to main content

 Middleware

-Middlewares are the backbone of Relic's request processing pipeline.
-It provides a powerful pattern for composing functionality around your handlers, enabling you to add cross-cutting concerns like logging, authentication, CORS, and more in a clean, reusable way.
+Middleware are the backbone of Relic's request processing pipeline.
+They provide a powerful pattern for composing functionality around your handlers, enabling you to add cross-cutting concerns like logging, authentication, CORS, and more in a clean, reusable way.

 They work by wrapping handlers with additional functionality.
 Think of it as a series of layers around your core handler, each layer can inspect and modify requests before they reach your handler, and responses after they leave your handler.